lucylai96/lucylai96.github.io/blog/gradapps.md

 **Disclaimer:** I will say that most of this information is going to be specific for fully-funded science PhD programs, and some information may be specific to my discipline in particular (neuroscience), as that’s my only reference point.

-I have broken up this post into short digestible, FAQ-like sections for convinience, in case you didn’t sign up for a wall of text 🙂
+I have broken up this post into short, digestible, FAQ-like sections for your convenience, with links from the Table of Contents:

-## TOC
+## Table of Contents
 **[General application tips](#general-application-tips)**
 * [How do I know I want to go to grad school?](#how-do-i-know-i-want-to-go-to-grad-school)
 * [When should I start applying?](#when-should-i-start-applying)